fastlater/opendata-us-nij-rtcfc/README.md

 *And if you win the Challenge, accept our congratulations and consider above suggestions*

 <a name="license"></a>
-## Licenses & Citation
+## License
 The data and metadata published here are licensed under the [Creative Commons CC0 1.0 Universal License](http://creativecommons.org/publicdomain/zero/1.0/).
-Users are advised to futher check licensing and us conditions for of underlying materials with the respective custodians and publsihed.
+Users are advised to futher check licensing and usage conditions for of underlying materials with the respective custodians/ publsihers.

-Programs, syntax, scripts and other files are made available under the [BSD2 license](https://opensource.org/licenses/BSD-2-Clause).
+Programs, syntax, scripts and other software components are made available under the [BSD2 license](https://opensource.org/licenses/BSD-2-Clause).

+## Citation
-The following suggested citation is optional but appreciated:
+When publihsing, presenting, or in general sharing your work, results, and outputs, the following suggested citation is optional but appreciated:

-*This work has been made possible with contributions and technical support from Metadata Technology North America (http://www.mtna.us)*
+*This work has been made possible with contributions and technical support from Metadata Technology North America Inc. (http://www.mtna.us)*